Berowra Valley National Park

 Closed areas: Berowra walking track partial closure

-Berowra walking track is partially closed until further notice from Apple Tree Bay to the Mt-Ku-ring-gai access track.
+Berowra walking track is partially closed from Apple Tree Bay to the Mt-Ku-ring-gai access track until further notice.
 There is a threat of rockfalls due to slope instability caused by recent weather events.
 NPWS is in the process of carrying out necessary repair works.

-The Berowra walking track from Berowra Station to Mt Ku-ring-gai is open for use.
+Berowra walking track from Berowra Station to Mt Ku-ring-gai remains open.

 Penalties apply for non-compliance.
 For more information, contact the local NPWS office on 02 8448 0400 or call 1300 072 757 (13000 PARKS).